valentine-ezugu/onlinestore/README.md

 admin is running on http://localhost:8081/adminportal

+username and password = admin and admin

 cd IdeaProject/onlinestore/bookstore
 mvn spring-boot:run

 boostore is running on http://localhost:8080/

+username and password = V and A

 # Built With
 Spring-boot - The web framework used